RenzMc/PMMP-AI/README.md

 - **Chat History**: Save and review past conversations with the AI
 - **Fully Customizable**: Extensive configuration options for all aspects of the plugin
 - **Broadcast System**: Configurable AI tips broadcast to players
+- **HTTPS REQUEST* Asynchronous HTTPS requests with secure header masking, retries, and use PocketMine BulkCurlTask.

 ## 📋 Requirements